awslabs/aws-deployment-framework/docs/samples-guide.md

 Now that we have a delivery mechanism to get our source code into various accounts we can initialize the `sample-vpc` folder as a git repository and define some parameters for our deployment.

 We want to ensure that we pass a different value for `Environment` depending on which account we have deployed into.
-One way to do this is to create specific account name based parameter files such as `banking-production.json`.
+One way to do this is to create specific account name based parameter files such as `banking-production.json` *(that is the name of my account)*.
 We can also use high level abstracts such as OU Id *(see admin guide)* to cover large amounts of accounts.

 Let's create `banking-production.json` as: